Lethalz/ZetV2/Notes/Cryptography.md

 ## 9. Digital Signature Algorithm (DSA)

-DSA is a Federal Information Processing Standard for digital signatures, based on the discrete logarithm problem.
+DSA is a Federal Information Processing Standard for digital signatures, based on the discrete logarithm problem. *Simply a signature algorithm*

 Key Concepts:
 1. Provides authenticity and non-repudiation